New Form I-9

 Courts Approve $950,000 FCRA Class Action Settlement Against McDonald’s

 On March 15, 2017, the United States District Court for the Central District of California granted final approval of a Fair Credit Reporting Act class action against fast food restaurant McDonald’s.
-The named plaintiff, James Wesley Carter, originally brought the action against McDonald’s in July 2015 alleging that McDonald’s violates the rights of consumers by failing to provide job applicants with a clear and conspicuous disclosure, in a document consisting solely of the disclosure, that a consumer report may be obtained for employment purposes, in violation of section 1681b(b)(2) of the FCRA.
+The named plaintiff, James Wesley Carter, originally brought the action against McDonald’s in July 2015 alleging that McDonald’s violates the rights of consumers by failing to provide job candidates with a clear and conspicuous disclosure, in a document consisting solely of the disclosure, that a consumer report may be obtained for employment purposes, in violation of section 1681b(b)(2) of the FCRA.
 The settlement class includes all employees or applications for employment at a McDonald’s restaurant to whom McDonald’s did not provide the clear and conspicuous stand-alone disclosure required, from July 29, 2013 and continuing through the final resolution of this case.
 The settlement agreement provides for both monetary and injunctive relief.
-McDonald’s has agreed to pay $950,000 to class members and has also ceased obtaining background reports on employment applicants as of November 12, 2015.
-This settlement is the latest in a string of class actions alleging that an employer failed to provide the required disclosure to job applicants.
+McDonald’s has agreed to pay $950,000 to class members and has also ceased obtaining background reports on employment candidates as of November 12, 2015.
+This settlement is the latest in a string of class actions alleging that an employer failed to provide the required disclosure to job candidates.
 For instance, Food Lion agreed to a $3 million settlement in March 2015 for the company’s failure to include a stand-alone disclosure.
 Publix Super Markets likewise settled a class action for $6.8 million in October 2014, for the grocer’s alleged failure to include the proper disclosure.
 This technical FCRA requirement continues to be a specific target for class action plaintiffs.

 Are Employers Going to be Required to Accommodate Medical Marijuana Use?